Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: Ideal honeycomb structure

 The spin-dependent hoppings have generated a $S^z_iS^z_j$ Kitaev interaction.
-This can be rudimentary understood by a kinetic argument.
-To simplify the argument lets focus on one spin 1/2 electron hopping through only a SF hopping.
-Imagining two sites starting in $(\uparrow,\uparrow)$ state, the SF hopping can lower the energy by the process: $(\uparrow ,\uparrow)-\text{SF}-(0,\downarrow\uparrow)-\text{SF}-(\uparrow,\uparrow)$, at a energy cost of $-(r t_{\mathrm{eff}})^2/U$, while imagining the two sites starting in $(\uparrow,\downarrow)$ the SF process is forbidden from Pauli exclusion principle.
-Thus the path of starting and ending at $(\uparrow,\uparrow)$ lowers the energy, and their is a FM $S^z_iS^z_j$ preference in the system.
-Carrying out the details for the S=3/2 leads to the exact forms of Eq.(\ref{eq:spin_model_t2gt2g}).
+This can be rudimentarily understood by the following steps.
+To simplify the steps, we focus on one spin 1/2 electron hopping along the Z bond, through only a SF hopping.
+Imagining two sites starting in $(\uparrow,\uparrow)$ state, the SF hopping can lower the energy by the process: $(\uparrow ,\uparrow)-\text{SF}-(0,\downarrow\uparrow)-\text{SF}-(\uparrow,\uparrow)$, at a energy cost of $-(r t_{\mathrm{eff}})^2/U$.
+On the other hand, if the two sites start in $(\uparrow,\downarrow)$ the SF process is forbidden from Pauli exclusion principle.
+Thus the exchange path starting from $(\uparrow,\uparrow)$ and ending in $(\uparrow,\uparrow)$ lowers the energy, which generates the FM $S^z_iS^z_j$ interaction.
+Carrying out the details for the S=3/2 leads to the expression of the spin exchange terms shown in Eq.~(\ref{eq:spin_model_t2gt2g}).

 Among the symmetry allowed terms, the symmetric off-diagonal term with operator $S^x_iS^y_j + S^y_iS^x_j=\dfrac{i}{2}\left(S_i^-S_j^--S_i^+S_j^+\right)$ does not occur in the second order perturbation results.
 This operator would connect $(\uparrow,\uparrow)$ to $(\downarrow,\downarrow)$, which is definitely possible from a SF process, however, there is a subtle cancellation.
-Having a single Pauli matrix in the SF term creates such cancellation within the spin block, resulting in a null $\Gamma$ term.
-Thus it becomes finite only when higher order perturbation terms are included, or when the octahedra are no longer ideal, as we will show in the later Sec.\ref{sec:distortions}.
+Having a single Pauli matrix in the SF term creates such cancellation among the two paths within the spin block, resulting in a null $\Gamma$ term.
+Thus it becomes finite only when higher order perturbation terms are included, or when the octahedra are no longer ideal, as we will show in the later Sec.~\ref{sec:distortions}.